Profile of the programme

 - Communicate conclusions, knowledge and respective reasoning, to specialist or non-specialist audiences in a clear way

-- Apply his knowledge, comprehension and problem solving capacities in new and non-familiar situations, in broad and multidisciplinary contexts, related to Optometry and Vision Science areas
+- Apply his knowledge, comprehension and problem solving capacities in new and non-familiar situations, in broad and multidisciplinary contexts, related to Optometry and Vision Science (OVS) areas

 - Demonstrate capacity to integrate knowledge, deal with complex situations, develop solutions or perform judgments in situations with limited or incomplete information, including thought about the implications and ethical and social responsibilities that arise from these solutions and judgments;